 b) Information, correction, deletion, restriction, data portability

-As a fundamental rule, you have no contractual or legal obligation to provide us with your personal data.
-However, if you do not provide the personal data we request in required fields, we will not be able to provide the service you request.
+You have no contractual or legal obligation to provide us with personal data.
+However, if you do not provide the personal data requested by us and identified as mandatory fields, we may be unable to provide you with the requested service.

 7. Existence of automated decision-making

-We do not use any decisions based exclusively on automated processing, including profiling, which produce legal effects concerning you or considerably impair you in any similar manner.
+We do not use any decisions based solely on automated processing – including profiling – that could have legal effects or similarly significantly affect you.